 Given all these factors and taking into consideration the results from the analysis it is not possible to say specifically which of the above-mentioned reasons have affected the increase or decrease in the waste volume delivery in the European ports analysed for this study.
 It is also not possible to make any reliable statistical analysis of the relation between the waste volume delivered and the factors influencing the ships' behaviour based on the figures provided by the individual ports in the study.
 Furthermore, some waste volume figures do not cover the total waste handled in the port as figures from some individual waste operators are not included.
-Moreover, due to the high number of factors influencing the delivery behaviour to PRF when analysing the waste volume figures provided by the individual ports.
+Moreover, due to the high number of factors influencing the waste delivery behaviour it is also very difficult to conclude on factors influencing the delivery behaviour to PRF when analysing the waste volume figures provided by the individual ports.
 All ports, except one, provided figures for waste "actually delivered", one on what was "notified".
 One port provided both figures.
 It is therefore not possible to conclude whether the notified figures were higher or lower than what was actually delivered.